-FY 2011 NEW AWARDS APPLICATION INSTRUCTIONS
+FY 2012 NEW AWARDS APPLICATION INSTRUCTIONS

 This application is for use only by SEAs that will make new awards.
 New awards are defined as an award of SIG funds to an LEA for a school that the LEA was not previously approved to serve with SIG funds in the school year for which funds are being awarded-in this case, the 2012-2013 school year.
-New awards may be made with the FY 2011 funds or any remaining FY 2009 or FY 2010 funds not already committed to grants made in earlier competitions.
-The U.S. Department of Education will not require those SEAs that will use FY 2011 funds solely for continuation awards to submit a SIG application.
-Rather, such an SEA is required to submit an assurance that it is not making new awards, as defined above, through the separate, one-page application titled, "Continuation Awards Only Application for FY 2011 SIG Program".
+New awards may be made with the FY 2012 funds or any remaining FY 2009, FY 2010 and FY 2011 funds not already committed to grants made in earlier competitions.
+The U.S. Department of Education will not require those SEAs that will use FY 2012 funds solely for continuation awards to submit a SIG application.
+Rather, such an SEA is required to submit an assurance that it is not making new awards, as defined above, through the separate application titled, "Continuation Awards Only Application for FY 2012 SIG Program".

-An SEA that must submit a FY 2011 application will be required to update its timeline for making awards to LEAs, but may retain all other sections from its FY 2010 application, including its lists of Tier I, II, and III schools.
+An SEA that must submit a FY 2012 application will be required to update its timeline for making awards to LEAs, but may retain all other sections from its FY 2011 application, including its lists of Tier I, II, and III schools and priority schools.